nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The index provided must be a *positive integer* and a *valid index*, i.e. within the size of the patient records.

 - You must edit *at least one* detail when using the command.

+### Diagnosing a patient: `diagnose`

+This command adds (an) illness(es) to a patient's current illnesses.
+It will update the details of the patient at the specified `INDEX` shown in the patients records.

+Format: `diagnose INDEX illness=ILLNESS`

+Example: `diagnore 1 illness=fever`

+This example command will update the patient with index 1 in the patient records (i.e. the first patient) and will add *fever* to the patient's illnesses.

+**Notes:**

+- You can enter more than one illness for a patient, e.g. `illness=fever flu` will add both fever and flu as a patient's illnesses.

+### Undiagnosing a patient: `undiagnose`

+This command removes (an) illness(es) to a patient's current illnesses.
+It will update the details of the patient at the specified `INDEX` shown in the patients records.

+Format: `undiagnose INDEX illness=ILLNESS`

+Example: `undiagnore 1 illness=fever`

+This example command will update the patient with index 1 in the patient records (i.e. the first patient) and will remove *fever* from the patient's illnesses.

+**Notes:**

+- You can enter more than one illness for a patient, e.g. `illness=fever flu` will remove both fever and flu from a patient's illnesses.

 ### Removing a patient: `delete`